vhaghani26/python_focus_group/Session_01/session1.md

 git push
 ```

-This prompts you to enter your username and password, and it will sync all of your changes in your GitHub repository!
+This prompts you to enter your username and password, and it will sync all of your changes in your GitHub repository.
+I would like to note here that you may receive an error related to GitHub Personal Access Tokens.
+See the section below on how to address this before continuing if you run into that issue.

 Congratulations!
 You pushed your files to GitHub.

 An alternative to pushing all changes at once is to do it manually with specific commit messages (this can be helpful).
 You can do it sequentially like so: